The 15th World Congress on Endometriosis

 The World Congress on Endometriosis (WCE) took place at the EICC in Edinburgh from 3-6 May, 2023, hosting over 1,100 delegates from 53 countries, presenting nearly 600 original research papers.

 The Congress is acknowledged as the biggest event where clinical and scientific progress in endometriosis is presented.
-It was organised by the Co-Directors of EXPPECT Edinburgh, Professor Andrew Horne (CRH) and Professor Philippa Saunders (CIR), who extend their thanks to all the organisers, sponsors and staff who contributed to the overwhelming success of the four-day long conference.
+It was organised by the Co-Directors of EXPPECT Edinburgh, Professors Andrew Horne (CRH) and Philippa Saunders (CIR), who extend their thanks to all the organisers, sponsors and staff who contributed to the overwhelming success of the four-day long conference.

-The prestigious event offered an incredible opportunity for researchers from all over the world to gather and share knowledge and research updates – many meeting in person for the first time.
+The prestigious event offered an incredible opportunity for researchers from all over the world to gather and share knowledge and research updates, many meeting in person for the first time.

 Gynaecologists, surgeons, sonologists, discovery scientists, data scientists, pain experts, fertility experts, specialist nurses, allied health professionals and representatives from patient organisations gathered to share the latest developments on a disease associated with excruciating pain and infertility.